GMC BASEBALL CARDS

 1935 and 1936 Sets: These early color sets expanded to around 150 cards each.
 Cards featured colorful vertical format portraits of players from the American and National Leagues with basic stats on the back such as batting average, home runs, and RBI.
 The backs also touted GMC trucks and featured coupons for truck parts that could be redeemed at dealerships.

-Read also: WORTH OF BASEBALL CARDS GUIDE
+Read also: MAJOR LEAGUE BASEBALL GIFT CARDS

 1939 Flagship Set: This 148 card masterpiece is highly sought after by collectors today.
 The horizontal rectangular cards showcased gorgeous full body player photos in action shots set against illustrated baseball scene backdrops.
 Stats on the reverse were accompanied by color advertisements for new GMC vehicles.
 Several short print stars like Joe DiMaggio and Hank Greenberg make complete sets extremely valuable.